lizhitwo/ConfidenceEstimates/README.md

 **Update:** Training code with hyperparameters is also available for single models, ensemble models, and performing calibration with the validation set.

+<span style="color:red">:warning:ERRATA:warning::</span> The paper incorrectly states that we are using the Adam optimizer.
+We are in fact using SGD.

 # Install
 1. Please use the following code for a conda installation of the dependencies with versions we tested on.
 This repository is made compatible with the newest PyTorch version v1.5.1.
 (It was originally developed under PyTorch r0.1.11)
 ```